If your child has additional needs or special educational needs (SEN), a support plan could help. This might be:

 An IEP sets out your child’s goals for the school year, and any special support needed to help achieve them:

-An EHCP outlines any special educational needs that your child has.
+An EHC plan outlines any special educational needs that your child has.
 It also covers the support your local authority must put in place to help your child:

 Your child’s school will have a SEN register or plan.
 The school special educational needs co-ordinator (SENCo) manages the SEN register.
 They will add your child to the register if your child needs extra support.

-You do not need to have a formal diagnosis when implementing an IEP or applying for an EHCP.
-But to apply for an EHCP, you will need to have identified likely special educational needs.
-A diagnosis would often be underway when applying, but the application process can begin before a formal diagnosis.
+You do not need to have a formal diagnosis when implementing an IEP or applying for an EHC plan.
+But to apply for an EHC plan, you will need to have identified likely SEN. A diagnosis would often be underway when applying, but the application process can begin before a formal diagnosis.

-The government has an overview of the EHCP application process.
+The government has an overview how to begin the EHC plan application process.

 Want more support?
 For advice on your specific issue, speak to one of our parenting coaches.